urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Hiding
     Occurs when a subclass defines a static method with the same signature (name and parameter types) as a static method in its superclass.
-    In this scenario, the static method in the subclass "hides" the static method in the superclass Obscuring
+    In this scenario, the static method in the subclass "hides" the static method in the superclass Hiding does not completely replace members with the subclass version, instead the subclass now has two versions of the same features Obscuring
     Happens when the compiler is not able to determine what a simple name refers to For example, if a class has a field whose name is the same as the name of the package,